10 How Large Language Models (LLMs) like ChatGPT Work

 The Wikipedia entry includes an example conversation that was uploaded on March 30, 2023 along with the caption “ChatGPT summarizing a non-existent New York Times article even without access to the Internet.”

-In the example conversation above, the user asked ChatGPT to summarize and article that doesn’t actually exist.
+In the example conversation above, the user asked ChatGPT to summarize an article that doesn’t actually exist.
 ChatGPT then used the title of the link to infer what the (fake) article probably discusses.
 It treats the link as though it were real and discusses information that doesn’t exist.
 This is one type of hallucination.

 Why do LLMs hallucinate?